toktorio/Baking-App/README.md

 **Author: [Timotius Oktorio](https://ca.linkedin.com/in/timotiusoktorio "LinkedIn Profile") (toktorio@gmail.com)**

-Simple baking app that allows user to find recipes created by Udacity’s resident baker-in-chief, Miriam.
+Simple recipes app that can help you discover cake recipes created by Udacity’s resident baker-in-chief, Miriam.

-*This app is created as the third project of [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801) program at Udacity.*
+*This app was created as the third project of [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801) program at Udacity.*

 ### Features
 - Discover cake recipes created by Udacity’s resident baker-in-chief, Miriam.
+- View cake recipe details such as ingredients and step-by-step instructions.
-- Learn how to bake by watching the recipe steps video instructions.
+- Bake along by watching the instruction videos directly in the app.
+- Easily save your favorite cake recipes for offline viewing.
 - User interface tailored for both phone and tablet screens.

 ### What I have learned from this project
 - Using [OkHttp](http://square.github.io/okhttp/) library to fetch data remotely from the provided API.
 - Using [Room Persistence Library](https://developer.android.com/topic/libraries/architecture/room) to save data persistently in a local database.
 - Using [Dagger](https://google.github.io/dagger/) as a dependency injection tool to provide dependencies for classes.
+- Using [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/) libraries and [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) software architectural pattern.
+- Using [Android Data Binding](https://developer.android.com/topic/libraries/data-binding/) library to bind UI components in layout files to data sources.
 - Using [ExoPlayer](http://google.github.io/ExoPlayer/) as an alternative to Android's MediaPlayer API to play videos.
-- Using [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/) libraries and [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) software architectural pattern.
-- Using [Android Data Binding](https://developer.android.com/topic/libraries/data-binding/) library to bind UI components in layout files to data sources in the app.
 - Transforming provided wireframes into actual user interface for both phone and tablet screen.
 - Adding app widget to allow user to quickly use the app from the device home screen.